 The OIG doesn’t operate in a vacuum.
 It actively collaborates with other federal and state agencies, including the Department of Justice (DOJ) and state Medicaid Fraud Control Units.
 This inter-agency cooperation creates a powerful network for investigating and prosecuting healthcare fraud.
 For a medical practice, this means that an issue flagged by one entity can quickly attract the attention of others.
 A strong compliance program, supported by expert practice management consulting, is essential for managing this complex regulatory environment.

-Common Types of Healthcare Fraud the OIG Targets
+What Kind of Healthcare Fraud Does the OIG Target?

 The OIG doesn’t cast a wide, random net when looking for fraud.
 Instead, it concentrates its efforts on specific areas where fraud, waste, and abuse are most likely to occur.
 Understanding these high-risk areas is the first step toward protecting your practice from an audit or investigation.
 Think of it as knowing the rules of the road—when you know where the speed traps are, you’re more likely to drive carefully.